NoobyDongo/FYP-API/README.md

 > ```

 [^PostNote1]: In POST requests, records with id will ovewrite the exixiting ones.
 Meanwhile records without id will be inserted.
+[^PostNote2]: In POST requests, the "mode" parameter only controls the return value.

 example: